abalfoort/iso-constructor/README.md

 Note: to keep all packages you can simply write an asterisk (*) in the keep-packages file.

+## Test ISOs in Qemu
+If you have these (recommended) packages installed, the Qemu test button will be available:
+:   qemu-utils, qemu-system-x86, qemu-system-gui, ovmf

+Note: if you test ISO builds newer than your host system the ISO might not boot or there are erros.
+Upgrade qemu to the latest version (backports).

+# REPOSITORY

+You can create a pool directory structure as in the live Debian ISOs.
+Any .deb are updated automatically during build.
+Release information in the dists directory is generated during build.

+Note: ISO Constructor is not able to update the .udeb packages.
+These need to be updated manually.

 # GRUB AND ISOLINUX

 To customize/translate the Grub and Isolinux boot menus you can create and edit the templates in ~/.iso-constructor/: